simatalk/Simatalk.github.io/index.md

 The proxy is up and working!
 If the proxy does not work there is an alternative, go to [watchparty.me](https://watchparty.me) and launch a V browser, make an account and BOOM endless surfing, unblocked everything.

+DISCLAIMER: All ads in-game are not our advertisements.

 ## زين شاذ

 ## Unblocked Youtube [here](https://nghenhachay.net/)